DavidKang-USDA/SWD-microbiome/README.md

 ```
 ## Data Availability

-Sequence data generated from this work have been deposited in the SRA (Sequencing Read Archive) database under the BioProject accessions number PRJNA1246986PRJNA114976(https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1149766).
+Sequence data generated from this work have been deposited in the SRA (Sequencing Read Archive) database under the BioProject accession number [PRJNA1149766](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1149766).

 ## Acknowledgements